Last updated on January 5th, 2020 at 08:50 am

 Talk to one person you don’t know and see what happens.
 98% of the time I don’t regret this and it’s totally worth it.

-23. Improve Your EveryDay Environment
+23. Improve Your Everyday Environment

 Find simple ways to improve your everyday environment.
 Buy some candles, get flowers, play relaxing music, declutter and organize your house or desk.